andreasspindler/Libpreempt/README.md

 **tasks** and **processes**.

 Thread
 : Independent units of execution within a process.
-Threads are to time what containers are to data.
-The library defines `preempt::thread` with the same interface as `std::thread` but with an optional priority and a scheduling policy.
+Defines class `preempt::thread` with the same interface as `std::thread` but with optional real-time scheduling.

 Task
 : Any class with at least one thread attribute.
 Tasks can run standard threads